-When Deran was younger, he had a childhood friend named Jenny, who had intellectual disabilities.
-When Deran received the news that Jenny had passed away, he was shocked at how no one seemed to react.
+When Deran was younger, he had a childhood friend named Jenny.
+When Jenny passed away, Deran felt shocked at how no one seemed to react.
 His classmates did not care to know Jenny the way he had.
-This sparked something in Deran: to create inclusion in school environments through Special Olympics Unified Sports.
+This sparked something in Deran.
+He then dedicated his life to creating inclusion in school environments through Special Olympics Unified Sports.

-“This video shows how Deran was changed by a friend with an intellectual disability and how that changed his life and got him involved in Special Olympics.
-He became an athletic director and works with Unified Champion Schools to create opportunities for deeper connections using Unified sports.
+“This video shows how Deran’s friendship with Jenny changed his life.
+It got him involved in Special Olympics.
+He became an athletic director and works with Unified Champion Schools to create opportunities for deeper connections through Unified Sports.
 The video shows how inclusion makes a person’s heart bigger and how one event can have a large impact.
-My favorite part of this video is Deran’s quote, ‘We all could use a little more compassion and a little more understanding of people with differences.’
+My favorite part of this video is Deran’s quote.
+It says, ‘We all could use a little more compassion and a little more understanding of people with differences.”
 Deran is promoting change and making a difference!”

-—Kyle Norman and Jazlyn Young, US Youth Ambassadors
+—Kyle Norman and Jazlyn Young, 2018 US Youth Ambassadors (Montana)

 You may also like...